 The cost of your breast reduction in New York City will vary based on the extent of the work required, the techniques used, and other factors.
 During your consultation, Dr. Sherman can let you know what the expected cost of your breast reduction will be.
 In cases where breast reduction is performed for medical or health purposes, insurance may cover a portion of the cost.
 Financing options are also available.

-Dr. Sherman has operated on patients from age 12 to age 84 for breast reduction.
+Dr. Sherman has operated on a multitude of patients for breast reduction.
 Among all of our cosmetic and reconstructive patients, they are among the most satisfied with the result of surgery.

 In the older patient, the large breast exerts a hanging weight effect, which may make it difficult to breathe and causes severe back problems.
 In the younger patient, the premature development of the breasts may cause the child to have early difficulty in social settings, because of the self-image problems that are generated.
 Rarely, massive breast enlargement occurs in the preteen, and surgery is usually recommended.